10+ Interesting facts about agriculture in India you must know

 - India is the largest milk producer, ranks 2nd in vegetables and fruits, 3rd in fish, egg and poultry production in the world.

-- Horticulture and livestock production engage a large share of small and marginal farmers, and thus plays a critical role in the rural economy.
+- Livestock & horticulture production engage a large share of small and marginal farmers, and thus plays a critical role in the rural economy.

 Myth 5: